johnwfinigan/johnwfinigan.github.io/_posts/2015-09-17-installing-nagios-from-epel-on-centos-7-with-gmail-notifications.md

 This is how I got basic Nagios running on Centos 7, using the Nagios 3.5.1 packages in [EPEL](https://fedoraproject.org/wiki/EPEL).
 This is basically a reinterpretation of the guide at the [Nagios Fedora Quickstart](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/quickstart-fedora.html), except we are installing from packages and not source, and a lot of the paths and commands in Centos 7 are different.

-Important - this all assmes that selinux is disabled.
-It will not work if selinux is enforcing.
-To check and change your selinux settings, edit /etc/sysconfig/selinux.
-We also assume that the machine you are working on is freshly installed and dedicated to Nagios.

 First, to get a basic install running:

 ###As root: